 1. Plan a roadmap and define goals

-As a nonprofit organisation, your first step towards re-imagining must be to define the goals and how you can achieve them clearly.
+As a nonprofit organization, your first step towards re-imagining must be to define the goals and how you can achieve them clearly.
 You can gather feedback from the volunteers, staff, stakeholders, and the community you serve.
-This will help you devise an all-inclusive organisation plan from the ground up.
+This will help you devise an all-inclusive organization plan from the ground up.

 Ask yourself these questions: